Ricky Sharpe (Home and Away): Storylines

 On her return home, Ricky breaks up with Nate.
 He tells her he loves her, but she has sex with Brax.
 She also tells him about the miscarriage and they get back together.
 Ricky is hurt when Nate introduces her to his estranged wife, Sophie Taylor (Bridgette Sneddon).
 Ricky tells Brax she wants a baby with him, but he replies that he does not want a child, as he is worried about turning into his father.
 He later changes his mind and Ricky discovers she is pregnant on the day Casey is killed by Jake Pirovic (Fletcher Humphrys).
 Ricky initially keeps the news from Brax, but tells him in a bid to halt his revenge campaign against Jake.
 Martin "Ash" Ashford turns up looking for Brax and he tells Ricky that he is a friend from prison.
 Ricky grows uncomfortable with Brax and Ash's friendship, especially when Brax misses an ultrasound appointment to help Ash.
 At their rescheduled appointment, they learn they are expecting a boy.
 Ricky helps organise a trip to the city to support Phoebe Nicholson's (Isabella Giovinazzo) record launch.
 However, the coach she is travelling on crashes injuring several people.

-Brax arrested for Dean Sanderson's (Kevin Kiernan-Molloy) murder and Ricky blames Ash.
+Brax is arrested for Dean Sanderson's (Kevin Kiernan-Molloy) murder and Ricky blames Ash.
 Ricky helps to distract Katarina Chapman (Pia Miller) while Brax and Ash briefly skip town.
 Brax initially agrees to a deal that would see him serve eight years in prison, but he changes his mind and pleads not guilty.
-He is signs Angelo's and the gym over to her and Kyle.
+He signs Angelo's and the gym over to her and Kyle.
 Brax is sentenced to twenty years in prison.
 Ricky suffers Braxton Hicks contractions.
 Nate fakes a medical emergency for Ricky, so she can see Brax and warn him that fellow prisoner Trevor "Gunno" Gunson (Diarmid Heidenreich) is after him.
 Phoebe and Denny Miller (Jessica Grace Smith) arrange a baby shower for Ricky.
 After opening the gifts, Ricky becomes emotional as the event makes her more aware of Brax's absence.
 Ricky goes into labour at home and John Palmer drives her to the hospital.
 She gives birth to her son with Kyle, Ash and Denny by her side.
 When Ricky takes the baby to see Brax for the first time, they agree to name him Casey.